Steven D. Hollon: Research interests

 Since the beginning of his career, Hollon's work has been focused on depression and its treatment.
 His work extends from basic psychopathology to prevention and treatment.
 When he moved to Philadelphia to work with Beck in the mid-1970s, he joined a group that was studying the effectiveness of cognitive behavioral therapy (CBT) for the treatment of depression.
 Beck and colleagues, Augustus John Rush and Maria Kovacs completed the first controlled trial to suggest that a psychosocial intervention could at least hold its own with medications and had an enduring effect that medications simply lacked.

 After he moved to Minnesota, he and DeRubeis conducted a clinical trial that again showed that CBT was as efficacious as adequately implemented antidepressant medications and once again more enduring.
 Continuing to work together, Hollon and DeRubeis conducted two more randomized controlled trials.
 The first showed that CBT is as efficacious as antidepressant medications for even more severe depressions and once again more enduring.
 The second trial found that adding CBT to medications enhanced recovery in a moderated fashion (only non-chronic patients with more severe depressions benefitted) although at the expense of CBT's enduring effect.
 Hollon has contributed to four of the seven trials (out of eight total) that have found prior cognitive therapy has an enduring effect relative to antidepressant medications following treatment termination.

 In 2006, Hollon joined with Sona Dimidjian in the aftermath of Neil Jacobson’s untimely death to bring a placebo-controlled trial to closure that found behavioral activation as efficacious as medications and as enduring as CBT.
 A subsequent trial in rural India conducted by Vikram Patel indicated that a brief 6 to 8 session culturally adapted version of behavioral activation called the Healthy Activity Program (HAP) conducted by non-professional lay counselors was more efficacious than enhanced usual care among depressed patients in primary care with little indication of relapse over the nine months following treatment termination.

+With Cox, Abramson, and Devine, he argued that models of depressive cognitions could be adapted to the study of prejudice and stereotyping, and vice versa.
+This work provided a foundation to develop effective intervention methods to reduce intergroup biases, adapted from CBT, including the bias habit-breaking training.

 Hollon's studies have suggested that the specificity of treatment response is heavily moderated; only patients with more severe depressions show a "true drug" response relative to pill-placebo and the same appears to be true for psychotherapy.
 Change in cognition appears to drive change in depression in cognitive therapy while the opposite pattern obtains in medication treatment whereas acquisition of skills and change in underlying core beliefs appears to mediate the enduring effects found for cognitive therapy.
 His recent interests have gravitated toward optimizing treatment selection (moderation), global mental health, and evolutionary theory with respect to depression.